zaman-akib/AmazWeb/README.md

 # AmazWeb

 A mini website which is built with JavaScript( NodeJS Environment ).
-ExpressJS framework and MongoDB database is used to build this application.
+ExpressJS framework and MongoDB database are used to build this application.

 1. Responsive UI
 2. Framework (ExpressJS)